kascheri12/kascheri12.github.io/mainnet-testing-20180425.md

 ```

-As I write this and coming up on 12 hours since the above task has been stuck at 98%, I don't have high hopes that it's going to finish successfully.
+As I write this it's coming up on 12 hours since the above task has been stuck at 98%, I don't have high hopes that it's going to finish successfully.
 And the same goes with the task at 96% also.
 Those are two casualties out of the 27 tasks in the past 24 hours from this one node alone.
+As an additional note on this topic - I tried to restart a few failed subtasks with command `golemcli subtasks restart id` for the task stuck at 98% but it didn't show signs of change.

 The Ubuntu node was flawless and had a 100% completion, until the very end!